linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/The LTCM Meltdown.md

 We could allow for arb trades in addition to news trades, but in normal circumstances, news trades from many investors who see the mis-pricing will be sufficient to remove arbitrage opportunities.

 Let us assume that LTCM already had established a position in the trade before date 1 (because of past mis-pricing), and was long 20 units.
 Thus if LTCM was not long 20 units, the price would be lower by 20.
 Arbs who are subject to PBA would not trade before date 2.
 (In practice, other arbs sometimes copied LTCM, so there might be some others who each took smaller positions in the same bets as LTCM.
 We will ignore this.)
-The prices in back in table 1 include the efforts of various arbs.
+The prices in table 1 include the efforts of various arbs.
 If they were not present, the date 1 and 2 prices would be lower, in part because of liquidity differences, in part because of "noise trader" selling.

 Table 2 shows the impact of the arcs.
 Before date 1, LTCM had a position of 20.
 On date 1, the price is 80.
 The price would have dropped on that date, but LTCM bought 5 more, offsetting selling of 5 by noise traders on date 1.
 There is further noise trade on date 2 with probability q.
 If the noise trade occurs at date 2 it is noise trader selling of 25.
 This is partly offset by added buying of 5 more units by LTCM, and buying of 10 units